vany0114/chaos-injection-using-simmy/README.md

 * http://elvanydev.com/resilience-with-polly/

 ## Note:
-Visit my blog to where I explain this example deeper and all that we need to know about Simmy! :smiley:
+Visit my blog where I explain this example deeper and all that we need to know about Simmy! :smiley:
 * http://elvanydev.com/chaos-injection-with-simmy/